-As a Black person, how hard is it to know that the church I love once had living prophets who taught that my legacy, my family is to represent Satan on the earth as a curse and would not get the blessing that all other humans get in mortality?
+As a Black person, how hard is it to know that the church I love once had living prophets who taught that my legacy and my family were to represent Satan on the Earth as a curse and would not get the blessing that all other humans get in mortality?

-Black Latter-day Saint also incorrectly as Black Mormons are no exception to this behavior of Ethnocentrism as proof can be found on the web decrying the racist past of the LDS or lobbying Afrocentric versions of LDS doctrines.
-Being Black and a member of The Church of Jesus Christ of Latter-day Saints is not limited to the perception of White supremacy but scans the spectrum of ideas as a million members of the Church of approximately 16 million identify as Black--with thousands living in the US as a unique minority and budding community of awareness.
+Being Black and a member of the Church of Jesus Christ is not limited to the perception of White supremacy but scans the spectrum of ideas as a hundreds of thousands members of the Church of approximately 17+ million identify as Black—with thousands living in the US as a unique minority and budding community of awareness.

 In 1978, the Church ended a policy of exclusion towards people of Black African heritage from participating in the highest sacraments of the Church in its holy temples and ordination as ministers.
 Because all men in the Church are expected to hold the priesthood to bless their families, it was a devastating blow to new converts to the faith to realize they had joined an organization that taught the only reason a Black person could not be a priesthood holder or temple attender was due to his or her race.

-The leaders of the church in the First Presidency, the presiding council of the church, taught that the restriction was not a policy, but a directive from God.
+The leaders of the Church in the First Presidency, the presiding council of the church, taught that the restriction was not a policy but a directive from God.
 Of course, the members taught what our leaders taught.
 The members of the First Presidency are prophets.
 Why would the membership advance something different?
-If Moses said the Lord revealed to him to do a thing, who would disagree with him?
+If Moses said that the Lord revealed to him to do a thing, who would disagree with him?
 This was the position of the Latter-day Saints.

 Brigham Young advanced his theories and spoke them as if God revealed them directly to him face-to-face about Black people and our natures.
-After declaring at a territorial gubernatorial address in Deseret (Utah) that the Negro shall not receive the priesthood until the Lord tells him otherwise because Blacks are not to lead or rule over Whites due to Cain's curse and Ham's curse through his son Cainan, President Young supported his stance with some distressing dogma.
+After declaring at a territorial gubernatorial address in Deseret (Utah) that the Negro shall not receive the priesthood until the Lord tells him otherwise because Black people are not to lead or rule over White people due to Cain's curse and Ham's curse through his son Cainan, President Young supported his stance with some distressing dogma.